Updated 28 April 2021

 Panama is the first government to participate in a trial of IATA Travel Pass which will be essential to re-establishing global connectivity while managing the risks of COVID-19.
 The flag carrier of Panama, Copa Airlines, will be the first carrier in the Americas to trial the IATA Travel Pass.

-All in all, around 20 airlines are set to trial the IATA Travel Pass come March 2021.
 Apart from removing the hassles of manually confirming and validating travellers COVID credentials, airlines also note that the IATA Travel Pass takes the issue of privacy very seriously.
 No passenger information is kept centrally; all data is stored on the passengers’ own devices and only they have the option of whether or not to share said data on their travels.
 In short, IATA does not have access to any data, it merely facilitates the transfer of data from the passengers to their airlines of choice.

 Careful planning along with months of preparation are required to prepare the industry to gradually restart following the debilitating disruption.
 Governments must ensure that airlines are prepared to reconnect people and economies by working with industry to develop the benchmarks and plans that would enable an orderly and timely restart.